imsasankvindamuri/ptolemy-theorem/README.md

 ## What is Ptolemy's Theorem?

+Ptolemy's Theorem states that in a non-self-intersecting quadrilateral, the sum of the products of opposite sides is equal to the product of the diagonals.
+For the cyclic non-self-intersecting quadrilateral $\mathrm{ABCD}$, we have

+$$
+\mathrm{AB \cdot CD + BC \cdot DA = AC \cdot BD}
+$$

-Arount 150-200 CE, Claudius Ptolomeus (known to us as Ptolemy) wrote the Almagest, a text on the Geocentric model of the solar system.
+Around 150-200 CE, Claudius Ptolomeus (known to us as Ptolemy) wrote the Almagest, a text on the Geocentric model of the solar system.
 Within it, he used the above theorem to create a table of chords, which he would use for his astronomical work.